Greenland Airports

+Greenland Airports A/S (Mittarfeqarfiit) is a self government-owned company managing civilian airports and heliports in Greenland.

 It operates 14 airports, all of which can accommodate fixed-wing STOL operations year-round, and three of which can handle larger airliners.
 It also operates a large, countrywide network of 43 heliports, of which 8 are primary heliports, while the rest are considered 'helistops'.

 The company employs over 450 people, staffed primarily at larger airports.
 Most 'helistops' are operated by Air Greenland.
-Greenland Airports also own the hotel in Narsarsuaq as well as most buildings in Kangerlussuaq.

-Greenland Airports are regulated by the Danish Civil Aviation and Railway Authority.
+Greenland Airports is regulated by the Danish Civil Aviation and Railway Authority.

-For all the airports operated by the authority, see the List of airports in Greenland.